 As a matter of ordinary meaning at the time of enactment, the phrase "undue hardship" in Title VII resembles the subsequent definition of that phrase under the Americans with Disabilities Act, 42 U.S.C. §12101 et seq.
 In provisions directly analogous to Title VII's religious-accommodation provision, the ADA requires an employer to make "reasonable accommodations" for an employee's disability unless doing so would impose an "undue hardship" on the employer's business.
 42 U.S.C. §12112(b)(5)(A).
 Under the ADA, undue hardship means "an action requiring significant difficulty or expense," and factors to be considered include a proposed accommodation's cost, an employer's financial resources, and the accommodation's impact on the employer's business.
-U.S.C. §12111(10).
-And as the concurrence below noted, both Congress and the courts have offered similar interpretations of the phrase in other contexts as well.
-See Pet.
-App.
-10a.
+42 U.S.C. §12111(10).
+And both Congress and the courts have offered similar interpretations of the phrase in other contexts as well.
+See Small v.
+Memphis Light, Gas & Water, 952 F.3d 821, 827 (6th Cir.
+2020) (Thapar, J., concurring) (collecting examples).